benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/3-new-order/_index.en.md

 ![Execution results](../images/se-mod2-NewOrder2.png)

 4. Choose the latest execution from the *Name* column.
 The console shows the *Execution status* of *Running*.
 The left side shows the flow of execution with the green states showing the actual path.
-The blue state shows when executed is suspended, pending a callback.
+The blue state shows when execution is suspended, pending a callback.

 ![Execution results](../images/se-mod1-wait11.png)

-The new rule has sucessfully routed the `NewOrder` event to the `OrderProcessor` workflow.
+The new rule has successfully routed the `NewOrder` event to the `OrderProcessor` workflow.
 In the next step, you create a rule that routes the `WorkflowStarted` event to an [AWS Lambda](https://aws.amazon.com/lambda/) function.

 ### Recap